-6.2.2 Electric vehicles
+6.3.2 Electric vehicles

-The number of electric vehicles - both plug-in hybrids and battery electric - registered within SP Distribution's area is currently over 11,000.
-However, momentum in support of electric vehicle adoption is building quickly, leading to uncertainty over how fast the roll-out may occur.
+The number of electric vehicles - both plugin hybrids and battery electric - registered within SP Distribution's area is currently over 11,000.
+However, momentum in support of electric vehicle adoption is building quickly, leading to uncertainty over how fast the rollout may occur.

-Figure 8 shows the forecast numbers of residential battery electric in the SP Distribution region.
+Figure 8 shows the forecast numbers of residential battery electric vehicles in the SP Distribution region.

-Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from circa 5,000 in 2019 to between 95,000 and 613,000 by 2030.
-The reason for this high level of variance in the 2030s is that Scotland has the ambition for no new petrol or diesel cars or vans by 2032 - this is reflected in our SPD Community Renewables and SPD Two Degrees scenarios.
-Compared to today, this would mean 120 times more battery electric vehicles by 2030 and over 285 times more by 2035.
+Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from circa 5,000 in 2019 to between 95,000-914,000 by 2030.
+The reason for this high level of variance in the 2030s is that Scotland has the ambition for no new petrol or diesel cars or vans by 2032 - this is reflected in our SPD Community Renewables and SPD Two Degrees scenarios, and the legislated targets for carbon emission reductions accelerating the uptake of electric vehicles.
+Compared to today, this would mean 178 times more battery electric vehicles by 2030 and over 330 times more by 2035 in our SPD Community Renewables scenario.